 The word “Africa” is thus either derived from the Greek word “aphrike” meaning “without cold,” or from the Phoenician word “Afar” which means “dust” or from Latin “Aprica” which means sunny.

-Another theory has it that the term is derived from two Phoenician words, “friqi” and “pharika.”
+Rest assured there are a plethora of such theories, one has it that the term is derived from two Phoenician words, “friqi” and “pharika.”
 Thought to translate as corn and fruit.
 Yet another theory suggests that the continent’s name came from even further afield, brought by traders from modern-day India.
 In Sanskrit and Hindi, the root word “Apara,” or Africa, literally translates as a place that “comes after.”
 In a geographical context, this can also be interpreted as a place to the west.

-The distinction made today, between African and Non-African is as galling as the distinction made by the apartheid state, between European and Non-European, and so too Aryan and non-Aryan under Hitler’s Germany.
+Yet the distinction made today, between African and Non-African is as galling as the distinction made by the apartheid state, between European and Non-European, and so too Aryan and non-Aryan under Hitler’s Germany.
 Readers may recall the repugnant emphasis on pseudo-scientific race classification which was the hallmark of both regimes.

 What exactly marks a person as African or Non-African?
 Is it ever possible to tell who is African and who is not by simply looking at a person?
 Are all black persons African?
 The former judge’s musings on the subject show evidence of a deep seated discomfort with identity that is not solved by our judiciary refusing to accept that such distinctions are, in and of themselves, racist.
-There is certainly no scientific basis for inferring a separation between the species.
+There is certainly no scientific basis for inferring a ‘separation between the species’.

 For starters, Musi appears to assert the term ‘African’ refers exclusively to those who are ‘native to Africa’, and hence Africans can only be black and the term ‘black African’ is merely an unnecessary repetition.
 On the flip side, a ‘white person’, he seems to assert, can never be considered African since ‘Africans are not considered Europeans when they move to Europe’.